 Since I’m the queen of “nothing goes into the landfill,” and we try to live a zero waste life recycling is an important step in that journey so we’ve had some work cut out for us to figure out how to recycle most of our waste.
+You can say we had to learn recycling 101.
 Besides everyday normal trash, we also end up with old toys, household items, clothes, furniture, electrical devices, computers, bubble wrap, plastic bags, paper bags, old medication and medical needles.
 None of these things should ever go into a landfill, as they are too dangerous to do so.

 Going the extra length to recycle has a positive impact on the world and environment.
 Because waste has a huge negative impact on the natural environment, we all have to start recycling much more.
 When we throw rubbish into the trash, we risk releasing harmful chemicals into the landfill sites, which then will leak into our natural waters and environment, harming both animals and us.
 Recycling saves energy, as lots of it is used when making products from raw materials.
 Because recycling requires much less energy, it also reduces greenhouse gas emissions, a huge cause of climate change.